GeneMANIA/bio-icons/README.md

 * `cells` : Beans by giulia bianchi from The Noun Project
 * `fish` : Fish by Jens Tärning from The Noun Project
 * `fly` : Fly by Felipe Perucho from The Noun Project
+* `helix` : DNA by Gustav Salomonsson from The Noun Project
 * `human` : Vitruvian Man by Budi Hartono from The Noun Project
 * `mouse` : Public Domain from The Noun Project
 * `plant` : Plant by Cassie McKown from The Noun Project